IsmaFuentes/WindowsService/README.md

 /k installutil /u "path to service executable"
 ```

 - The project comes with two .bat files that perform the installation and uninstallation processes.
-The **%serviceName%** parameter should be renamed to match the real executable's name.
+The **%serviceName%** parameter should be renamed to match the real executable name.